 A project conducted in Detroit in 2016, compared yoga with stretching-strengthening exercises as a way to build flexibility.

-A series of poses were practiced over an eight week period, including Warrior I.
+A series of asanas were practiced over an eight week period, including virabhadrasana I.

-Results showed yoga was just as effective in improving overall functional fitness and flexibility.
+Results showed the practice was just as effective in improving overall functional fitness and flexibility.

 Warrior I is also ideal for developing movement in your hips.
-It’s thought that the active mobility of the pose is what improves your range of movement over time.
+It’s thought that the active mobility of the position is what improves your range of motion over time.[3]

-See the video below for how to perform the Warrior I pose correctly:
+See the video below for how to perform the pose correctly:

 3. Cat-Cow Pose (Marjaryasana-Bitilasana)